rticommunity/rticonnextdds-ros2-docker/README.md

    If you prefer, you can control the name of the generated image using variable `DOCKER_IMAGE`.

+   By default, the image will use ROS 2 Galactic, provided by image `osrf/ros:galactic-desktop`.
+If you prefer a different ROS 2 version, select an image from [those available on Docker Hub](https://github.com/osrf/docker_images) and specify it using variable `BASE_IMAGE`.

    You can choose between 3 different ways to generate this image, based on how RTI Connext DDS is provisioned to it: